APMMDEVS/AuroraCore/docs/api/cli-tools.md

 # Command Line Tools Reference

-AMMF3-Core provides powerful command-line tools for system-wide logging and file monitoring.
+AuroraCore provides powerful command-line tools for system-wide logging and file monitoring.
 These tools are designed for Android root environments and offer high-performance, daemon-based logging solutions.

 ## Overview